Joshuah143/Twitter-bot-video/README.md

-# Twitterbot-video
+# Twitter-Bot-Video
 ###### This is the repo that corresponds with my upcoming YouTube video.

-In this prjoect you are going to create a twitter bot hosted in the cloud with Tweepy, Linode, and Twilio that sounds out a tweet everyday with an attached qoute.
+In this project you are going to create a Twitter bot hosted in the cloud with Tweepy, Linode, and Twilio that sounds out a tweet every day with an attached quote.
 Then send you a confirmation text/email
 ### Project status:

 - [X] Create github